 Formerly the Greek Orthodox and Armenian neighbourhood of Istanbul, Balat is full of colourful old houses and churches.
 Visit the main Balat market, which is filled with vintage stores and accessory shops, as well as craft workshops.
 There is plenty to see here, particularly in terms of religious architecture.
 This includes the St Stephen Bulgarian Church, made entirely of cast iron in Vienna and assembled in Istanbul.
 Further up the hill, stop by the Byzantine-era Chora Church for splendid examples of 14th-century Byzantine mosaics and frescoes, and visit the Ahrida Synagogue, one of the oldest synagogues in the city.
 Remember to check beforehand for visiting hours and entry requirements.
 You’ll also find a lot of young people who have set up their businesses among the historic streets, including micro coffee roasters, ceramic ateliers, art galleries and vintage shops, mostly around Yıldırım and Vodina Streets.

-Currently the heart of Istanbul’s nightlife, Arnavutköy is an upscale neighbourhood right by the Bosphorus which is known for its Ottoman waterfront mansions and fish restaurants.
-Nowadays, you’ll find lots of cocktail and gastro bars that have taken over the neighbourhood in a youthful frenzy and, during the evenings, the venues become so full that people stand on Bebek Arnavutköy street with their drinks in their hands enjoying a late night out.
-During the day it’s also great to just wander around Arnavutköy and take a look at the many beautiful houses that decorate the picturesque neighbourhood right by the glittering water.
+Currently the heart of Istanbul’s nightlife, Arnavutköy is an upscale neighbourhood right by the Bosphorus that is known for its Ottoman waterfront mansions and fish restaurants.
+Nowadays, you’ll find lots of cocktail and gastro bars that have taken over the neighbourhood in a youthful frenzy and, during the evenings, the venues become so full that people stand on Bebek Arnavutköy Street with their drinks in their hands enjoying a late night out.
+During the day, it’s also great to just wander around Arnavutköy and take a look at the many beautiful houses that decorate the picturesque neighbourhood right by the glittering water.